ant-design/ant-design-pro-site/docs/authority-management.en-US.md

 }
 ```

-Then in the patchRoutes method, the routing configuration can be added according to authRoutes.
+Then in the `patchRoutes` method, the routing configuration can be added according to `authRoutes`.

 ```js
 export function patchRoutes(routes) {